parryc/thevoid/templates/leflan/language_bavarian-german.md

 Wenn i hamkumm, schau i ma an Füm o.
 When I come home, I watch a movie.
 --ENDEX--

+### Wenn vs. Wie/ois

+Both pairs translate roughly to the Englis word "when", but in the sense of "When I was"/"While I was", rather than the question word "when".
+The differ in, well, when the thing took place.

+- wenn: used for the present and future
+- wie/ois: used for the past

+For example, in the past, <ex>_Wie I hamkumma bin, hob I fuchzehn Stund gschlofm_ / When I came home, I slept for 15 hours</ex>.
+Note too, as mentioned above, that the following clause has the verb (_hob_) at the beginning.

 ## Conditional Sentences (fois/wenn/ob)